ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3 Financial Planning and Reporting Policies.md

 ##### E.  Quarterly Payroll Reports

   a.
-Policy: ESIP outsources payroll to ADP.
+Policy: The Operations Director processes payroll through Quickbooks.

   b.
 Procedure:

    i.
-ADP prepares employee W2s by January 15 and the Executive
+The Operations Director prepares employee W2s by January 15 and the Executive
             Director ensures accuracy, timeliness and delivery to employees.

-   ii.
-ADP files quarterly payroll tax reports.
-The Executive
-            Director oversees this responsibility to ensure accuracy and timeliness.

 ##### F.  Committee and Working Group Proposals and Budget Requests